StellarFusion/Procyon/README.md

 </p>

 # Procyon
-###### V1.0.0
+###### v1.0.0

-Procyon is a programming language developed specifically for the Raspberry Pi Pico.
-Procyon targets programmers who are new to the Raspberry Pi Pico and also for experts!
-It offers simple and understandable syntax for programming.
+Procyon is a lightweight programming language developed specifically for the Raspberry Pi Pico.
+It is designed for both beginners and advanced users, offering a simple and intuitive syntax for rapid development.
 ---

 ### 🌟 Features: